 We work with our clients to properly understand your objectives for running an assessment centre and your candidates who will be taking part.
-We then design challenging and appropriate exercises & mechanisms to robustly assess the candidates and ensure the client gets their ideal outcomes.
+We then design challenging and appropriate exercises to robustly assess the candidates and ensure the client gets their ideal outcomes.

 For clients where it is practical to run the event at our Nottingham based development centre, we can add extra value by tapping into the uniqueness of our behavioural development model.
-We simulate scenarios that candidates would typically find themselves in so as to allow them to demonstrate their ability to manage these situations.
+We simulate scenarios that candidates would typically find themselves in so as to allow them to demonstrate their ability to perform in these situations.